Information for educators

 Nursing associate apprenticeships

-The nursing associate apprenticeship standard, which has been approved and is available for use, can be funded by employers via the apprenticeship levy and offer a work-based training route.
-It’s based on the HEE curriculum at the current time but when we are the regulator of nursing associates, the standard will be changed to reflect our standards and education requirements.
+The nursing associate apprenticeship standard, which has been approved and can be used, can be funded by employers via the apprenticeship levy and offers a work-based training route.
+Although based on the HEE curriculum currently, when we become the regulator of nursing associates, the standard will be changed to reflect our standards and education requirements.

 Preparing for approvals

 You can read more about our plans for approvals and quality assurance once our programme standards have been agreed later in the year.